 The irony here is that the whole reason people got Sonos gear was to build whole-house audio.
 It just doesn’t make sense to have different audio networks in the same house which don’t work with each other!

-Before Sonos apologists come at me with their pitchforks, most tech companies that don’t behave this way.
+Before Sonos apologists come at me with their pitchforks, let me say that most tech companies behave this way.

 The only reason Sonos are trying on this nonsense is because they are planning obsolescence into their products.